Halcy0nic/Halcy0nic.github.io/contact.md

 title: Contact
 permalink: /contact/
 ---
 Have questions, feedback, or found a bug?
 Contact me!
-Just fill in the form below
+Just fill in the form below.

 {% include form.html %}